-We offer tuition assistance to families.
+We offer financial assistance to families.
 We want to make CCA financially accessible to as many families as we can.
+Families that are interested should apply for an Opportunity Scholarship.
 CCA also has donation-funded, merit-based scholarships that may be available.

 There is no greater gift a parent can give a child than that of a quality education.
 By selecting Classical Christian Academy, you are choosing an exceptional education that will provide a strong moral and spiritual foundation and intellectual skill to help your student become a strong Christian leader.

 Classical Christian Academy offers an affordable quality education.
 This information can be found on the “Hybrid Tuition” page of our website.

 Can tuition be paid on a monthly basis?

 Yes.
 Tuition can be paid monthly, biannually or in one payment.

 Parents of Lower School students will have lots of involvement in their student(s)’ daily classwork on Tuesdays and Thursdays.
 In addition to providing all of the necessary materials for assignments, parents are expected to follow the teacher’s manuals to teach lessons, oversee work completed, and reinforce difficult concepts.
 Most young children will require a parent’s help in understanding what work needs to be completed and keeping assignments organized.

 As students become independent learners, the parents’ role changes to coach and cheerleader, challenging and encouraging the student.
 Parents need to make sure the student has the proper materials, workplace, supplies and research resources available.
 As the student’s accountability partner, parents need to be familiar with what is expected of the student by checking each syllabus or notebook and making sure the student meets each due date for assignments.